5 Steps to Pay Off Your Mortgage Early With a HELOC

 3. Get a Credit Card

-Make sure to get a credit card that will be good for paying bills – in other words, one that will give you a 45-day grace period.
+Make sure to get a credit card that will be good for paying bills – in other words, one that will give you a 45-day grace period for your monthly payment.

 4. Apply for a HELOC